jsanz/gvsig-2-dev-course/org.gvsig.visor/org.gvsig.visor.main/src/main/resources/README.txt

 By default, in this folder you can find an example of log4j configuration, prepared to log messages through the console, so logging works when you run your classes.

+=== Attention ===

+To run this demo you need a data folder that won't be uploaded to the source code repository.
+You can use the small subset located at

+/org.gvsig.visor/org.gvsig.visor.lib/org.gvsig.visor.lib.impl/src/test/resources/data